 Jacob Hamblin is also the person whom Jacob Lake was named after!

+Yes!
+As mentioned before, planning a trip to the Grand Canyon can be overwhelming.
+Let us lighten your load and relieve your stress.
 We’ve spent months researching and visiting the Grand Canyon so we can provide you with the best tips and the best stories about the park.